Extreme-Lensing Signatures Revealed by Correlations of Simulated Black-Hole Movies: Discussion and Conclusions

 We have analyzed the two-point correlation function of intensity fluctuations in a GRMHD-simulated BH movie, defined in Eq.~\eqref{corr_fun_6D}.
 This function lives on a 5D configuration space, but by (arbitrarily) fixing the screen coordinates of one of the points, we reduced the configuration space to a 3D subspace, and this allowed us to efficiently visualize the correlation patterns and analyze their dependence on lag and screen position of the second point.
 Our results suggest that it may be possible to detect signatures of extreme lensing using correlations, even at the angular resolution of $\approx 15 \, \mu \mbox{as}$ expected in (next-generation) terrestrial VLBI missions---namely, with the ngEHT---for the mass-to-distance ratio $M/D$ of M87*.
 For Sgr~A* the $M/D$ is larger by about 25\%, reducing the resolution requirements, but on the other hand Sgr~A* suffers from the impact of the scattering screen, absent for M87*.
 In either case, the necessary angular resolution is achievable with ground VLBI arrays, possibly with a mild enhancement from algorithms enabling super-resolution.
 However, we stress that this statement should be taken as compelling evidence rather than a conclusive assertion, since we have only checked the effect of finite resolution on one simulation; to be more decisive, further realism must be introduced to this study, as we detail below.

 A key challenge in detecting extreme-lensing effects through correlations is to reliably show that the lensing-correlation enhancements are distinct from the astrophysical correlation peak.
 Our results demonstrate that non-detection of the lensing peak in the (coarse-grained) light curve autocorrelation function $\mathcal{C}_\mathrm{LC}$, Eq.~\eqref{corr_fun_1D}, does not mean it cannot be detected in the (fine-grained) image correlation function $\mathcal{C}$, Eq.~\eqref{corr_fun_6D}.
 In other words, while previous studies reduced the dimensionality of configuration space by integrating over spatial directions, our results indicate that this is not the most efficient strategy, at least when the observing coverage is sufficient.
-They clearly demonstrate the superiority of fine-grained observables for revealing extreme-lensing correlations, and show that coarse graining can lose essential information that obstructs the desired signatures.
+They clearly demonstrate the utility of fine-grained observables for revealing extreme-lensing correlations in the image domain, and show that coarse graining can lose essential information that obstructs the desired signatures.
+See \cite{wong24} for a related demonstration of the advantage of fine-grained observables in the visibility domain.
 A related disadvantage of coarse graining is that the resulting observables might be efficient only in certain regimes; for example, the radially-integrated (over both points' radii) correlation function is useful predominantly for (mildly) small inclinations.
+Let us emphasize that fine/coarse graining here refers to the correlation function, in particular to the dimensionality of the configuration space over which it is defined.
+A sufficiently high dimension (fine graining) of the configuration space appears to be crucial for detecting extreme lensing signatures.